Visa Application [fr]

 The Entry and stay visas : Application fees section of the website of the French Ministry of Foreign Affairs lists all the application fees in euros.
 The amount payable to the Consulate in Hong Kong dollars can fluctuate according to the exchange rate.

-The fees are payable exclusively in Hong Kong dollars, by credit card or cash only.
+The fees are payable exclusively in Hong Kong dollars, by credit card or cash (with exact change only).

 Note: Whether or not a visa is issued, the visa processing fee is not refundable.